 It might sound weird, but Punta Arenas’ second attraction is the municipal graveyard.
-If you have been to Buenos Aires, you will see similarities to the cementery in Recoleta, even though most graves here are smaller.
+If you have been to Buenos Aires, you will see similarities to the cemetery in Recoleta, even though most graves here are smaller.
 The beautiful white graves tell a tragic story of Punta Arenas’ inhabitants dying far too young.

-Looking around, you can find a monument dedicated to young men lost at sea, or a small section reserved for immigrants insured by a German health insurance.
+Looking around, you can find a monument dedicated to young men lost at sea, or a small section reserved for immigrants insured by a specific German health insurance.
 You can also discover the grave of Sara Braun, a mausoleum locked behind a fence in a corner of the graveyard.

 If you are wondering who she was, she must have been one of the richest and most important personalities back in the founding days of Punta Arenas.
 You can also visit the Palacio in which she used to live.

 1 – 2h